nasa-fornax/fornax-documentation/documentation/compute_environments.md

 To add packages to a currently installed environment, you install them with `pip` (or the faster `uv pip`) after activating the relevant environment.

--   Inside a {term}`notebook <Jupyter Notebook>` running the relevant environment, run `!uv pip install ...`, passing the extra packaged needed.
+-   Inside a {term}`notebook <Jupyter Notebook>` running the relevant environment, run `!uv pip install ...`, passing the extra package needed.
 -   In the {term}`terminal <terminal>`, after activating the environment run: `uv pip install ...`.

 This should work for both pip and conda-based environments.